 - Maybe because you want to improve your health and to breathe easier.

-- You think of the health of the loved ones, especially if you have babies or children.
+- You think of the health of your loved ones, especially if you have babies or children.
 You have to keep in mind that passive smoking also leads to heart and lung disorders.

 - You want to save money.